Moving home advice Site

 Preparing and planning your move

-We hope that you will find the information provided on this page helpful when planning your move.
+We hope that you will find the information provided on this page helpful when planning your move, Moving home advice.
 If you need any assistance please do not hesitate to contact us for further information and professional advice.
 Thank you for considering small removals to quote for your removal.
 Advice on packing your boxes Packing tips

 Removals advice and Tips

 Try to use proper removal cartons as they are designed to withstand the weight of the contents inside and also the necessary lifting and carrying during transportation.
-They can be obtained from Boxes and Bubbles
+They can be obtained from Manchester moving boxes

 In the interest of safety, please keep all small children and pets away from removal men it can be dangerous moving large items of furniture try to get a neighbour or family member to attend to them